justquick/python-googlevoice/README.md

     $ gvoice

 It will prompt you for your Google Voice Account login credentials.
-At no point are these credentials saved or distributed to a 3rd party; they are only sent to Google
+At no point are these credentials saved or distributed to a 3rd party; they are only sent to Google.
 Now try calling someone

     gvoice> call

 Fill in the outgoing number (number you wish to reach) and the forwarding number (the phone to place the call from, usually your Google Voice number).
 This will schedule a call between the two numbers, just wait for the forwarding phone to ring and let Google connect you.
 To find out the other commands, type `help`.

 **Try it out in Python**